hehonghui/android-tech-frontier/issue-22/使用Espresso进行UI测试.md

 ViewMatchers – something to find the view to act upon/assert something about

-- ViewMachers：用于寻找用来测试的View的工具。
+- ViewMachers：寻找用来测试的View。

 ViewActions – something to perform an action (type text, click a button)

-- ViewActions：用于发送交互事件的工具。
+- ViewActions：发送交互事件。

 ViewAssertions – something to verify what you expect

-- ViewAssertions：用于检验测试结果的工具。
+- ViewAssertions：检验测试结果。

 For example, the following test would type the name “Steve” into an EditText with the id name_field, click a Button with the id greet_button and then verify that the text “Hello Steve!” appears on the screen: